obQueen/TrainLine-Search-App/README.md

 ![Unit Test - Search](https://github.com/obQueen/TrainLine-Search-App/blob/92a10214552c2c876cbfbd20b7a3970dd420a49c/Unit%20Test%20-Search.png)

 ### ** Performance and Accessibility Testing **

-### **Results**
-The application achieved an outstanding performance score of 99, indicating exceptional optimization for fast loading times, which significantly enhances user experience and minimizes bounce rates.
-The accessibility score of 84 reflects a solid commitment to usability, ensuring that users of all abilities can navigate the site effectively.
-The design features contrasting colors and clear labels, promoting intuitive interaction.

-The web application achieved impressive scores across key areas in the Lighthouse audit.
-With a perfect performance score of 100, the app demonstrates exceptional optimization for speed and responsiveness, significantly enhancing user experience.
-The accessibility score of 92 reflects substantial improvements over the original website, particularly in the use of contrasting colours.
-Unlike the original site, which may have posed challenges for users with colour blindness, this web app intentionally employs high-contrast colour schemes to improve readability and element identification for all users.
-The best practices rating of 96 indicates strong adherence to current web development standards, ensuring a robust and user-friendly interface.
-Lastly, the SEO score of 90 suggests that the application is well-structured for search engine visibility, potentially increasing organic traffic without relying heavily on paid advertising.
-These scores collectively represent a significant enhancement in both functionality and inclusivity compared to the original website.

 ![Home Page Lighthouse Test](https://github.com/obQueen/TrainLine-Search-App/blob/8248c8d0bfb4df47bc57d3689818a8c9aa4fe274/Lighthouse%20Home-Page.png)
 ![Search Page Lighthouse Test](https://github.com/obQueen/TrainLine-Search-App/blob/8248c8d0bfb4df47bc57d3689818a8c9aa4fe274/Lighthouse%20Search-Page.png)

-### **Results**
-The Lighthouse performance audit reveals consistent high scores across the train line information app's index and search pages.
-Both pages achieved perfect 100 scores in performance, with slight variations in accessibility (100 vs 92) and best practices (100 vs 96).
-The SEO score remained constant at 90 for both pages, indicating relatively uniform search engine optimisation and minor opportunities for accessibility improvements on the search page.
+The Lighthouse performance audit reveals consistent high scores across the train line information app's index (home) and search pages.
+Both pages achieved perfect scores of 100 in performance, indicating exceptional optimisation for speed and responsiveness.
+The accessibility score for the index page is 100, while the search page scored 92, suggesting minor areas for improvement in usability, particularly for users with disabilities.
+In terms of best practices, the index page scored 100, compared to the search page's score of 96, highlighting a need for slight enhancements in adherence to web development standards on the search page.
+Finally, both pages maintained an SEO score of 90, indicating effective search engine optimisation strategies.
+Overall, these results demonstrate strong functionality and inclusivity across both pages, with specific attention needed on the search page for accessibility and best practices.